andremsouza/aswine/README.md

 ## Citing

-If you find this dataset useful, please consider citing the original paper (accepted):
+If you find this dataset useful, please consider citing the original paper:

 ```latex
 @article{Souza2025,